A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Reflection matrix

-Figure~\ref{fig2}b shows the corresponding common midpoint intensity profile for the matrix $\R$ displayed in Fig.\ref{fig2}a.
+Figure~\ref{fig2}b shows the corresponding common midpoint intensity profile for the matrix $\R$ displayed in Fig.~\ref{fig2}a.
 It shows a significant spreading of energy over off-diagonal coefficients of $\R$.
 This effect is a direct manifestation of the aberrations sketched in Fig.~\ref{fig1}b.
 Indeed, in absence of aberration, all the back-scattered energy would be contained in a diffraction-limited confocal focal spot, $H^2(\Delta \r)=\textrm{sinc}^2 \left ( \pi \Delta r /\delta_0 \right)$, with $\delta_0=\lambda / (2 \sin \theta)$.
 The ideal -6dB main lobe width (or full width at half maximum) is roughly equal to $\delta_0 \sim 600$ m.
-This diffraction-limited resolution is depicted by a white circle in Fig.~\ref{fig2}b.
+This diffraction-limited \alex{lateral} resolution is depicted by a white circle in Fig.~\ref{fig2}b.
 Here the characteristic size of the main central lobe is $ \delta_\textrm{in/out}^{(0)} \sim $ 1200 m at $z=3600$ m.
-Hence, the back-scattered energy spreads well beyond the diffraction limit. \arn{Besides this central lobe, few secondary lobes also emerge in Fig.~\ref{fig2}b due to the gap between the velocity model and the actual seismic wave velocity distribution in SJFZ.
-As shown in Supplementary Section S2, these secondary lobes are strongly affected by our choice of $c_0$.
+Hence, the back-scattered energy spreads well beyond the diffraction limit. \arn{Besides this central lobe, few secondary lobes also emerge in Fig.~\ref{fig2}b due to the gap between the velocity model and the actual seismic wave velocity distribution in SJFZ. \alex{These side lobes are \al{analogous} to cycle skipping effects that occur in full- waveform inversion~\citep{Yao2019}.} As shown in Supplementary Section \alex{S3}, \alex{they} are strongly affected by our choice of $c_0$.
 Hence this observable can be used for optimizing our wave propagation model.
-As shown by Supplementary Fig. S2, the value $c_0=1500$ m/s is the seismic wave velocity that clearly minimizes the level of these secondary lobes. }
+As shown by Supplementary Fig.~\alex{S3}, the value $c_0=1500$ m/s is the seismic wave velocity that clearly minimizes the level of these secondary lobes. }

 \arn{Despite this optimization, the focusing quality remains far from being ideal because of the heterogeneous distribution of $c$ in the subsoil.
-In the following, we will show how this fundamental issue can become a strength since it can enlarge virtually the aperture angle under which the geophone array is seen, thereby leading to an enhanced spatial resolution.}
+In the following, we will show how this fundamental issue can become a strength since it can enlarge virtually the aperture angle under which the geophone array is seen, thereby leading to an enhanced \alex{horizontal} resolution.}